 The Joseph H. Jackson College of Education and Human Development Building, constructed in 1972, contains the Office of the Dean of the College of Education and Human Development, Curriculum Laboratory, Counseling Laboratory, Statistics Laboratory, Professional Test Preparation Clinic and Reading Center, Early Childhood Center, Educational Media Laboratory, Center for Excellence in Education, forty-five classrooms, faculty offices, and a seminar room.
-The Department of Counseling and Human Resource education; the Department of Curriculum and Instruction; the Department of Special Education and Rehabilitative Services; and the Office of Professional and Field Services are located in the Joseph H. Jackson College of Education Building.
+The Department of Counseling and Human Resource education; the Department of Curriculum and Instruction; the Department of Educational Foundations and Leadership; the Department of Special Education and Rehabilitative Services; and the Office of Professional and Field Services are located in the Joseph H. Jackson College of Education Building.